 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-Omio customers who travel this route most frequently depart from Zürich HB and arrive in Paris, Quai de Bercy (Bercy Seine).
+When traveling this route, Omio customers are departing most frequently from Zürich HB and arriving in Paris, Quai de Bercy (Bercy Seine).

 Here are some other resources that might have the information you need